Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Threat Model

 \subsection{Detectability}

 The detectability of a data poisoning attack describes the ability of a defender to predict whether a model has been trained on poisoned data.
-Detectability substantially weakens a data poisoning attack because (i) it allows the defender to reject and re-train a model deemed to contain a backdoor, and (ii) it can help a defender in localizing poisoned samples or repair malicious behavior in the model.
+Detectability substantially weakens a data poisoning attack because a defender who suspects a backdoor will employ rigorous model evaluation by human curators and treat the model's output for that class with higher scrutiny.
+These additional defense methods make can make the exploitation of the backdoor more difficult.
+Also, the defender may reject models deemed unsafe for their use case or trigger its retraining.
 The backdoor detection game is formalized by \Cref{alg:detectability_game}.
-Note that \Cref{alg:detectability_game} considers post-training detectability of a data poisoning attack which only has access to the pre-trained model weights and a limited amount of trustworthy data (but not the model's training data).
+Note that \Cref{alg:detectability_game} considers post-training detectability of a data poisoning attack which only has access to the pre-trained model weights and trusted data but does not require the model's training data.

-The data poisoning detectability game can be described as follows.
-First, we collect a set of poisoned images with poisoned labels (line 2) and a set of clean images with ground-truth labels (line 3).
+\Cref{alg:detectability_game} can be described as follows.
+First, we collect a set of $n$ clean and $m$ poisoned images, where $m \ll n$, which we refer to as the poisoned data (line 2), and a set of $m+n$ clean images with ground-truth labels, referred to as the clean data (line 3).
 Then, we train a poisoned and a clean model $\theta_0, \theta_1$ (lines 4-5), flip an unbiased coin $b$ (line 6), and instantiate the defender's detection algorithm given $r$ clean samples with ground-truth labels (lines 7-8).
 We measure and return the correctness of the prediction as $A_{\text{detect}}$ (lines 9-10).
 The success of the detectability game is its expected classification accuracy $\mathbb{E} \left [ A_{\text{detect}} \right ]$ when repeating the game.